TaxonDK/TaxonClassifierLib/README.md

    C#: Dictionary<string,string> settings = new Dictionary<string,string>();

 ## Demo PowerShell script
-The TaxonClassifer_Demo.ps1 is a PowerShell script for demonstrating the process of classifying a text with a taxonomy.
+The TaxonClassiferLib_Demo.ps1 is a PowerShell script for demonstrating the process of classifying a text with a taxonomy.
 The default taxonomy is the OS2KLE (see https://github.com/os2kle/os2kle).

+Download the PowerShell script and place it in an empty folder.
+The script downloads all needed files and initalizes the system.
+Change the testtext.txt file with your own test text (in Danish).

-### The binary TaxonClassfierLib.dll (always be careful wiht binary files!)
+### The binary TaxonClassfierLib.dll (always be careful with binary files!)
 We provide the binary TaxonClassifierLib.dll for testing purposes.
 It may or may not be up to date.